 - 50–60 connections per second

 Efforts to scale more than 53,000 licenses result in servers going into a grace period.
-Also, there are issues with WMI, lmstat, and the License Administration Console.
+Also, there are issues with WMI and lmstat.
 We recommend that you maintain 50,000 or fewer concurrent connections per License Server.

 - 16 Delivery Controllers